skip to content

 10030

-A time domain study of surfactin penetrating a phospholipid monolayer at the air-water interface investigated using sum frequency generation spectroscopy, infrared reflection absorption spectroscopy, and AFM-nano infrared microscopy.
+A time domain study of surfactin penetrating a phospholipid monolayer at the air-water interface investigated using sum frequency generation spectroscopy, infrared reflection absorption spectroscopy, and AFM-nano infrared microscopy

 SA Goussous, AP Fellows, MTL Casford, PB Davies

-– Biochimica et Biophysica Acta (BBA) - Biomembranes
+– Biochimica et Biophysica Acta - Biomembranes

 (2019)